mdn/content/files/en-us/learn/javascript/first_steps/what_is_javascript/index.md

 The core client-side JavaScript language consists of some common programming features that allow you to do things like:

 - Store useful values inside variables.
 In the above example for instance, we ask for a new name to be entered then store that name in a variable called `name`.
 - Operations on pieces of text (known as "strings" in programming).
-In the above example we take the string "Player 1: " and join it to the `name` variable to create the complete text label, e.g. ''Player 1: Chris".
+In the above example we take the string "Player 1: " and join it to the `name` variable to create the complete text label, e.g. "Player 1: Chris".
 - Running code in response to certain events occurring on a web page.
-We used a {{Event("click")}} event in our example above to detect when the button is clicked and then run the code that updates the text label.
+We used a {{Event("click")}} event in our example above to detect when the label is clicked and then run the code that updates the text label.
 - And much more!

 What is even more exciting however is the functionality built on top of the client-side JavaScript language.
 So-called **Application Programming Interfaces** (**APIs**) provide you with extra superpowers to use in your JavaScript code.